react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 };
 ```

-## Flipping the Active Camera
+## Switching the Active Camera

-Naturally we assume you'd be using the front camera by default when starting a call.
+Naturally we assume you'll be using the front camera by default when starting a call.
-So we set `isFrontCam` as `true` and let the value flip.
+So we set `isFrontCam` as `true` and let the value flip on execution.

 ```javascript
 let isFrontCam = true;